Collieston: History

-Trivia
+Collieston is now mainly a commuter village serving Aberdeen, and experiences increased tourism during the summer months.
+In the early 2020s, 4G mobile coverage was introduced to the village as part of a Scottish Government programme to improve connectivity in rural areas.
+As of 2024, the village had no permanent shop, with residents relying on nearby Ellon for shopping.
+However, recently 'The Beach Shelter' opened in the old ice cream shop on weekends that has basic supplies such as Milk and Newspapers, they are opened longer during local school holidays.

+Notable people

 In September 1930, T. E. Lawrence, better known as Lawrence of Arabia, rented a cottage in the village while on leave from the RAF.
 He referred to the cottage in his writings as "the nearest hovel to the high-tide mark".
 This cottage still exists, although it has since been modernised and extensively rebuilt.